 • You must have suffered from your disability for at least 12 months in the past, or doctors expect you to have a disability for at least 12 months.

 The Social Security Administration (SSA) includes breathing disorders, heart problems, and mental issues in its listing.
 If you meet the criteria of an SSD listing because of your sleep apnea, you could qualify for disability benefits.
+Central sleep apnea syndromes, which involve the brain’s failure to signal the muscles to breathe, can also qualify under certain SSD listings.

 You may qualify for SSD if your symptoms from sleep apnea cause the complications within these SSD listings: